 Identifying and reporting disease in aquaculture

-It's important to report any significant fish diseases and deaths as soon as possible.
-This allows for early confirmation, management and containment of any serious pathogens that could have widespread and detrimental effects on the industry and the natural environment.
+Report significant aquatic animal diseases and deaths as soon as possible.
+This allows serious pathogens to be confirmed, managed and contained early to minimise widespread and detrimental effects on the industry and the natural environment.

-You must also notify Fisheries Queensland on 13 25 23 of a disease if there are any unusual deaths in conjunction with any 2 of the following:
+As a guide, you should notify Biosecurity Queensland of a disease if there are any unusual deaths in conjunction with any 2 of the following:

 - animals coming to the edge or water surface of the pond, tank or cage

 - unusual changes in the physical appearance of the animal such as

 - blackening of skin

 - pop eye

 - erosion of fins and tails